rafalh/dashfaction/README.md

     // 2 - essential game parameters must match (blue P symbol in Pure Faction)
     // 3 - client-side mods are disallowed (gold P symbol in Pure Faction)
     //$DF Anticheat Level: 0
+    // Set click limit for semi-automatic weapons (pistol and precision rifle).
+Bullets fired quicker than this rate will be ignored.
+Can be used to lessen impact of autoclicker cheats.
+    $DF Semi Auto Click Limit: 20.0
     // If true and server is using a mod (-mod command line argument) then client is required to use the same mod
     // Can be disabled to allow publicly available modded servers
     $DF Require Client Mod: true